 These Snickerdoodle Cupcakes are the most fantastic cupcake for lovers of Snickerdoodle Cookies.
 My obsession with Snickerdoodles continues… with this recipe for Snickerdoodle Cupcakes.
 They’re a cinnamony cupcake with cinnamon-sugar cream cheese icing.

 I’ve included a short video showing you how to make these cupcakes.
-Scroll toward the end of this post to watch the video and then print out the complete recipe.
+Watch the video showing you how to make this recipe, then scroll to the bottom of this post and print out the complete recipe so you can make them at home.

 I’ve always been mad-crazy about snickerdoodle cookies.
 They’re simply the best cookies ever invented, in my most humble opinion!

-These cupcakes are perfectly snickerdoodly.
+These Snickerdoodle Cupcakes are perfectly snickerdoodly.
 The cupcake itself is a spiced up cake, and on top is a cinnamon- brown sugar cream cheese frosting.
 Perfect!
 They’re almost as good as real live snickerdoodle cookies!

 For my son’s 9th birthday today, I thought I’d ask him a few questions.
 I figured it might be fun to come back and read his answers some time in the future.